-15.1 All staff, pupils, parents and governors have been consulted during the drawing up of this policy.
+- 15.1 All staff, pupils, parents and governors have been consulted during the drawing up of this policy.
 The response to bullying needs to be consistent as set out in this policy.
-Everyone needs to be aware that:

-• bullying will be responded to.

-15.2 Staff and pupils will need regular reminders of the policy over time to ensure that it is remembered.

-15.3 The school will train and update staff as needed to ensure that Antibullying is understood and endorsed throughout the school.
+Everyone needs to be aware that: - bullying will not be tolerated - bullying should be reported - bullying will be responded to. - 15.2 Staff and pupils will need regular reminders of the policy over time to ensure that it is remembered. - 15.3 The school will train and update staff as needed to ensure that Antibullying is understood and endorsed throughout the school.